sakbhav/Console-Website/cv.md

 --------------------------------------------------------------------------------

-Site Reliability Engineer with 4+ years of experience in designing, deploying and administering scalable systems
+Site Reliability Engineer with 4+ years of experience in designing, deploying and administering scalable systems, currently working with a High Frequency Trading Firm.

 ## Experience

 #### A.P.T.
 Portfolio Pvt.
 Ltd. | New Delhi, India
 *Senior Engineer | 2018 - Present*

-* Designed, developed and deployed multiple enterprise applications and proprietary applications.
+* Designed, deployed and maintained multiple enterprise applications like Jira, Bitbucket, Mail Server (postfix), Web Server (apache), mysql etc.
-* Optimized High Frequency Trading servers for latency ciritical applications.
+* Optimized High Frequency Trading servers for latency sensitive applications.
-* Automated and streamlined System Administration and monitoring processes.
+* Automated and streamlined System Administration using python/bash and
+* Wrote custom checks for monitoring system (nagios).
-* Designed and developed processes for organisation-wide adoption of configuration management system and container solutions.
+* Designed and developed processes for organisation-wide adoption of configuration management system (ansible) and container solutions (systemd-nspawn).
+* Deployed inventory management system (netbox) and integrated it with ansible.

 #### D. E. Shaw India Pvt.
 Ltd. | Hyderabad, India
 *Member Technical | 2016 - 2018*

 * Being a part of systems team, supported D E Shaw infrastructure consisting of RHEL, Microsoft and various proprietary applications.
-* Worked on multiple automation projects to automate the repetitive tasks.
+* Worked on multiple automation projects to automate the repetitive tasks in python and powershell.
-* Created new alerts for a proprietary monitoring system.
+* Created new alerts using python for a proprietary monitoring system.
-* Responsible for troubleshooting a variety of complex problem reports, management of software and hardware deployments, administration of various infrastructure-level systems.
+* Responsible for troubleshooting a variety of user issues and alerts.

 #### One.com India Pvt.
 Ltd. | Gurgaon, India
 *Associate System Administrator | 2015 - 2016*